CHATTG1/PredictiveModeling/pm_custom_models.md

 Use [Data Science Experience](https://console.bluemix.net/catalog/services/data-science-experience) to create custom models.
 After you sign up, you must sign in to complete the following steps.

 1. Create an organization and a space.
-The first time you sign in, you'll be asked for it.
+The first time you sign in, you must provide this information.
 Click **Continue** to accept the default values.
 2. After the organization is created, go to **Projects** and click **New project**.
 3. Specify a name and description for your project and click **Create**.
-The project name you specified will also be used as your Target Container's name.
+The project name that you specified is used as the Target Container name.
 4. After the project is created, you can perform one of the following tasks:

    *  **add notebooks** and start developing your own models or upload one of the following sample notebooks: